l3-team/DbUserBundle/README.md

 How to use
 ---
 3 tables x_user, x_role and x_user_role have been created with the doctrine command schema update.
-* table x_user contains the UID used with CasBundle
+* table x_user contains the UID used with CasBundle or CasGuardBundle
 * table x_role contains all the ROLES Symfony
 * table x_user_role contains the map of all ROLES of all UID